 Supporting the Whole Person

-We offer our residents a wide array of services that are offered by Dismas staff or through our many partnerships and collaborations with outside service and program providers.
+We offer our residents a wide array of services that are offered by Dismas House staff or through our many partnerships and collaborations with outside service and program providers.

 Dismas House of Nashville is an approved Tennessee Department of Correction (TDOC) residential reentry program in Nashville that accepts applications from men returning to the community directly from all state prisons and county jails throughout Tennessee.